SOLD, 74 cm x 55 cm (29″ x 21.5″), Watercolor Pencil, Colored Pencil, Acrylic on Watercolor Paper | Print Code: JTBA33 | Contact for prints

 ‘Behold, I am laying in Zion a stone, a cornerstone chosen and precious, and whoever believes in him will not be put to shame.’

 So the honor is for you who believe, but for those who do not believe, ‘The stone that the builders rejected has become the cornerstone,’ and, ‘A stone of stumbling, and a rock of offense.’
 They stumble because they disobey the message–which is also what they were destined for.

 But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light.
 Once you were not a people, but now you are God’s people; once you had not received mercy, but now you have received mercy.”
 (1 Peter 2:4-10 ESV))

 The idea for this drawing came to me during a time of prayer and worship.
-I was in a season where God was rebuilding me from damage I sustained during past opposition, specifically that which had come from those who professed to be Christians.
+I was in a season where God was rebuilding me from damage I sustained during past opposition, specifically that which had come from those who professed to be Christians (who, by their fruits, caused me to question if they were genuine children of God (Matthew 7:15-23)).
 I was repenting of not standing firmly for the truth but buckling under the pressure of man.
 I was also praying for my persecutors and for God to heal me.

 As I continued my “worship walk” I specifically asked the Lord to make me bold and courageous in the face of future persecution and opposition, for I knew that now that I had repented and resolved to stand for the truth again, that persecution would be the inevitable result all over again.
 That is just the simple truth of the Scriptures: